-Closed fracture (also called simple fracture).
+- Closed fracture (also called simple fracture).
 The bone is broken, but the skin is intact.

-Spiral fracture.
+- Spiral.
 The break spirals around the bone; common in a twisting injury.

-Compression fracture.
+- Compression.
 The bone is crushed, causing the broken bone to be wider or flatter in appearance.

-What causes a fracture?
+What causes fractures?

-Fractures occur when there is more force applied to the bone than the bone can absorb.
-Breaks in bones can occur from falls, trauma, or as a result of a direct blow or kick to the body.
+Bone fractures can be caused by falls, trauma, or as a result of a direct blow or kick to the body.

 What are the symptoms of a fracture?

-Warmth, bruising, or redness in the injured area
+- Warmth, bruising, or redness

 How is a fracture diagnosed?

-X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+- X-ray.
+A diagnostic test which uses invisible electromagnetic energy beams to make pictures of internal tissues, bones, and organs on film.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+- Magnetic resonance imaging (MRI).
+An imaging test that uses large magnets, radiofrequencies, and a computer to produce detailed pictures of structures within the body.

-Computed tomography scan (also called a CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+- Computed tomography scan (also called a CT or CAT scan).
+An imaging test that uses X-rays and computer technology to produce horizontal images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.